rssvazif/Even-or-Odd/README.md

 # Even-or-Odd
-In this program, I intended to receive a number using a function and determine whether it is even or odd I wrote this code both in Python and C++
+In this repository , I intended to receive a number using a function and determine whether it is even or odd .
+I wrote this code both in Python and C++